vegos/amnvolt_v3_firmware/README.md

 Identified the transistor responsible for drain (K51G) and verified continuity with the battery + terminal.
 Tried desoldering the component without hot air due to 3D printed enclosure constraints.
 Lifted the drain pin enough to fit insulation under it (kapton tape).
 Soldered a jumper wire from the drain pin to a nearby VCC pad that is active only when the power switch is on.
-That's the power switch.
+So I get power (VCC) from the switch itself.
 Verified the modification by checking that no current is drawn when the device is turned off.
-Confirmed the device still works fully — including receiving FT8 signals — after the modification.
+Confirmed the device still works fully - receiving signals - after the modification.

 More information here: https://github.com/vegos/amnvolt_v3_firmware/tree/main/Hardware%20Mod%20for%20V3%20Battery%20Drain